hhjj0506/OSS_Final_Project_2021/README.md

 There are more contact information at the bottom of the website.

 # What did I contribute?
-1. Made website from scratch using Bootstrap.
+1. Made website from scratch using Bootstrap (https://getbootstrap.com/).
-2. Implemented expressions for calculations. <br><br>
+2. Implemented expressions for calculations.
-Did not use anyone else's code.

 # Link to presentation video
 You can watch a presentation video about this project here (https://youtu.be/KA94PXRyy7Y)